Founder, President of the Board

-Determined to establish ECC to combat minority exclusion after witnessing heart-wrenching anti-Semitic incidents in New York, Bincheng serves as President of ECC and works closely with board directors, partners, and college representatives, leading social equity projects and coordinating legislat9ive outreach.
+Determined to establish ECC after witnessing xenophobic incidents in New York, Bincheng leads the organization as President to combat the marginalization of minorities.
+He works closely with board directors, partners, college representatives, conducting social equity projects and coordinating legislative outreach.

 Mariam serves as the advisor of communications and director of project coordination for the ECC, devoted to facilitating the project of Name Equality for Minorities.
 As an American of Nigerian ancestry, Mariam understands the sense of isolation from one's home culture when her non-western name is mispronounced.
 She is excited to raise the public's awareness of this critical issue by participating in this project.

 Majoring in English and minoring in communications at New York University, Mariam closely works with the project team by offering suggestions on intercultural and multi-linguistic communications.
 She also coordinates with the publicity division in affairs pertaining to journalism, electronic media, and radio broadcasting.

 Editor of Inclusion Advocate